 Another Populist ‘Go to the People’ campaign failed.

 Populists were put on trial as populist revolutionaries who spread propaganda against the Russian government.

 A number of Populists that had evaded capture set up ‘Land and Liberty’ but it soon became clear that the peasants were not interested in joining a full scale revolution.

 Russia declared war on Turkey in support of the Balkan States who were fighting against Turkish rule.

-General Mezemtsev, head of the Third Section and Prince Kropotkin were assassinated by members of the ‘Land and Liberty’ group.
+General Mezemtsev, head of the Third Section of Government, and Prince Kropotkin were assassinated by members of the ‘Land and Liberty’ group.
 The assassins escaped amid a wave of popular support.

 The war with Turkey ended with the signing of the Treaty of San Stefano.
 The Russians had secured autonomy for the Balkan States and created Bulgaria under Russian protection.
 However, Britain and Austro-Hungary protested against this and Bulgaria was split under the Treaty of Berlin.